fodydev/afrim/engine/translator/README.md

 # Afrim Translator
-Handle the predication system for an input method.
+Enhance the language processing tasks within in input method engine.

 ### Features
 - rhai: Enable the usage of the rhai scripting language.